ironbee/ironbee/CODESTYLE.md

 * All callbacks must support callback data.
 Callback data is a `void *` that is provided with the function pointer at registration and is passed as the *last* argument to the callback function.
 It is important that it is the last argument as this consistency allows easy trampoline creation (see `include/ironbeepp/c_trampoline.hpp`).

+* `void **` is not allowed.
+Use `void *` for any generic pointer and clearly document any requirements on its use such as the level of indirection.